hanyang-hu/hanyang-hu.github.io/_portfolio/005-s_bundles_determined_by_transition_functions.md

 ---
-title: "Uniqueness of Vector Bundles From a Collection of Transition Maps"
+title: "Uniqueness of Vector Bundles From a Collection of Transition Functions"
 excerpt: "Regarding a question in MA5210 Differentiable Manifolds.<br/><img src='/images/bundle_transition_function.png'>"
 collection: portfolio
 ---